plentymarkets/plugin-codecamp-blog/README.md

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
-A layout plugin is required in order to integrate this payment method in your online store.
+A layout plugin is required in order to integrate this blog in your online store.
 We recommend using the plentymarkets plugin [Ceres](https://github.com/plentymarkets/plugin-ceres).

 ## Installing